atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 The tutorial is organized along the rough outline of a research
 project:

-1. *Using weather and climate data*: introduces the data and its attributes, the NetCDF file format, supported programming languages, and common limitations of the data.
+1. *Weather and climate data*: introduces environmental data and its attributes, the NetCDF file format, supported programming languages, and common limitations of the data.
 2. *Developing a reduced-form specification*: provides a number of considerations before starting an analysis, such as choosing weather variables, functions for creating a model, and caveats when working with spatial and temporal processes.
-3. *Weighting schemes*: explains the importance of weighting schemes and how to work with them based on their file formats and origins.
+3. *Geographical unit data*: introduces geographic information systems, shapefiles, and how to work with them effectively, and explains the importance of weighting schemes and how to work with them based on their file formats and origins.
-4. *Generating geographical unit data*: introduces geographic information systems, shapefiles, and how to work with them effectively.
+4. *Bringing it all together*: offers a range of suggestions for organizing your work and producing final results.

 You can go through the sections one at a time or reference them independently.

+We also include a Hands-On Exercise, which takes you through each of these steps, from collecting data to producing a final weather relationship.
+Please note that this is just one example, and not a template for other research projects.

 Most importantly, if you learn something in your own research process that you think would be of broad interest, see [the contributor's guide](https://github.com/atrisovic/weather-panel.github.io) for how to include it here.
 Help us make this tutorial more